Collective Bargaining Unit: SEIU Local 73 Posting Salary: $25.049 HOURLY

 LOCATION: JOHN H. STROGER HOSPITAL - EMERGENCY MEDICINE

 Under the direction of a Registered Professional Nurse, assists and augments the registered nurse in providing high quality emergency medicine patient care.

 High School diploma or GED equivalent is required .

-A minimum of five (5) years of work experience as an Emergency Medical Technician-Paramedic (EMT-P) in a hospital or pre-hospital environment is required.
+A minimum of five (5) years of work experience within the last eight years providing direct patient care in an Emergency Department or pre-hospital environment (i.e., ambulance services) is required.

 Certification in Cardio Pulmonary Resuscitation (CPR) is required.
 (Must provide proof at time of interview).

 Certification in Advanced Cardiovascular Life Support (ACLS) is required.(Must provide proof at time of interview).

 Ability to read and interpret EKG strips is required.

 When applying for employment with the Cook County Health & Hospitals System, preference is given to honorably discharged Veterans who have served in the Armed Forces of the United States for not less than 6 months of continuous service